BhatHarshit/SafeSlope-V1-Landslide-Risk-Model/README.md

-# SafeSlope V1 – Dual-Model AI Framework for Landslide Risk Assessment
+# SafeSlope V1 – Dual-Model AI Framework for Landslide Risk Assessment (continue upgradation in  version 2)

 SafeSlope Version-1 is a research-based AI system designed to assess landslide risk by separating temporal rainfall triggers from spatial vulnerability patterns.